nRF24/RF24/docs/pico_sdk.md

 In order to use the RF24 libraries in your RP2040 based project:

 1. Make a copy of the RF24 library (and optionally RF24Network and RF24Mesh
-   libraries) in a `lib` directory located in your project's root directory.
+   libraries) in a "lib" directory located in your project's root directory.

         path/to/my/project/
             lib/